Braves blast 4 HRs, beat Dodgers 9-2 for 3-1 lead in NLCS - WHIZ News

 Adam Duvall and Freddie Freeman also homered for Atlanta, which bounced right back from blowing a late lead in an agonizing loss Tuesday and ended its 10-game losing streak at Dodger Stadium.

-Game 5 is Thursday in Los Angeles, with the Braves one win from their first pennant in 22 years and the defending World Series champions facing elimination.
-Last year, the Dodgers trailed 0-2 and 1-3 against Atlanta in the NLCS before roaring back to win three straight games at a neutral site in Arlington, Texas.
+Rosario hit for the cycle last month against San Francisco, achieving the feat on just five total pitches.

+“I’ve been using that bat that I hit for the cycle with and it has not disappointed.
+I had that double remaining and I’m like, ‘Man, this bat has not let me down yet,'” he said.
+“As soon as I hit that second one out, I go, `Oh well, there goes the double.'”

-They’ll need to jump-start their offense to have a shot.
-Their first five hitters — Mookie Betts, Corey Seager, NL batting champion Trea Turner, Will Smith and Gavin Lux — were a combined 0 for 17.
+The Dodgers will need to jump-start their offense to have a shot at another NLCS comeback.
+Their first five hitters — Mookie Betts, Corey Seager, NL batting champion Trea Turner, Will Smith and Gavin Lux — were a combined 0 for 17 in Game 4.

-Los Angeles, which had won 18 of 19 at home going back to the regular season, has won six straight postseason elimination games dating to last year.
+Los Angeles, which had won 18 of 19 at home going back to the regular season, has won six consecutive postseason elimination games dating to last year.

 “I feel good about it,” Dodgers manager Dave Roberts said.
 “We have a very resilient team, a very tough team, and it’s not going to get much tougher than facing Max Fried in an elimination game, but we’ve done it before.”